hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - scalable for any-to-any connectivity and encryption
   - eliminate point-to-point tunnels and their associated overlay routing
   - group SA: group members (GMs) sharing a common security association (SA)
+  - <span style="color: #bb6600;">reduce latency and provide encryption</span> over MPLS without the use of a central hub

 ## Software Defined Network (SDN)